 - Invite-only or paid virtual events

-- Recordings of paid webinars, concerts, and other live events
+- Live recordings of paid webinars, concerts, and other online events

 - Sales pitches and presentations

 - Personal video content